mini-roostico/subjekt-doc/Writerside/topics/Domain-Driven-Design.md

 Suite *-- Parameter
 Suite *-- Macro
 Suite *-- Configuration
-GenerationResult *-- ResolvedSubject
+Result *-- ResolvedSubject
-GenerationResult *-- GenerationGraph
+Result *-- GenerationGraph

-Suite --> GenerationResult : "produces"
+Suite --> Result : "produces"
 @enduml
 ```

 Main entities of the Subjekt Library are used also in the Subjekt Frontend.
 Here the `Suite` class is used to represent
 the `Source` from the point of view of the *generation*, while the `Source` is used to represent the management of the
 `User` saved data.
 The `Source` is saved containing a YAML, meaning that the `Suite` gets processed inside the
 application logic.
-The `GenerationResult` is the final product of the generation process, and it contains the
+The `Result` is the final product of the generation process, and it contains the
 `ResolvedSubject`s and the `GenerationGraph` summarizing the process.